 The installation script creates stored procedures in the

-slave or secondary nodes prior to running the installation
+replica nodes prior to running the installation script on

-script on the master or primary node.
-This is necessary
+the source node.
+This is necessary because the

 INSTALL PLUGINstatements from the installation script and execute them manually.